Compare Houston Townhomes For Sale | HoustonProperties

 - Reduced maintenance.
 Common areas, community amenities, and landscaping are usually maintained by the HOA.

 - Community amenities.
-Some townhomes are within gated communities that offer great communities amenities, including water features, central park areas, additional parking, swimming pools, and controlled access.
+Some townhomes are within gated communities that offer great community amenities, including water features, central park areas, additional parking, swimming pools, and controlled access.

 - Lower HOA fees.
 Compared to Houston condos, most townhomes in Houston have substantially lower HOA fees.